-On the wall behind Shakespeare's memorial in Poets' Corner in Westminster Abbey is a large marble monument to poet and diplomat Matthew Prior.
-He was buried at the foot of the grave of Edmund Spenser.
-This was designed by James Gibbs and executed by J.M.Rysbrack and incorporates a bust by Antoine Coysevox.
+On the wall behind Shakespeare's memorial in Poets' Corner in Westminster Abbey is a large marble monument to poet and diplomat Matthew Prior which was in place by 1726.
+He was buried at the foot of the grave of Edmund Spenser but the actual grave is not marked.
+The memorial was designed by James Gibbs and executed by J.M.Rysbrack and incorporates a bust by Antoine Coysevox.
+The bust had been presented to Prior in his lifetime by the King of France.
 On the base at the ends of the sarcophagus are life size figures of Poetry and History.
-The bust had been presented to Prior in his lifetime by the King of France.
-The Latin inscription was written by Robert Freind and can be translated:
+The Latin inscription was written by Robert Freind, as Prior had requested, and can be translated:

 "Matthew Prior Esq.
 A fever, gradually creeping up on him, as he meditated upon the history of his times, broke together the thread of his life and of his labours on Sept.18th A.D.1721 in the 57th year of his age.